Tinkerforge/doc/en/source/Hardware/Bricklets/Joystick_V2.rst

 With configurable events it is possible to react on changing positions and on button presses without polling.

-The Joystick Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------